SamvelRaja/google-maps-addon/README.md

 More Markers support (Multiple markers)

-Need little more interactions back into the component than getting out of component
+Need more interactions back into the component than getting out of component

 For more information on using ember-cli, visit [http://www.ember-cli.com/](http://www.ember-cli.com/).